 The text runs to more than 50,000 words, with an enthusiastic foreword written by Col. David Hancock, a prolific writer on the history of working dogs and accepted as the leading expert, and a letter of commendation from the Princess Royal.

-The book spans the origins and changing employment of the breed over the years, in its first century possessed exclusively by the British nobility, later made more widely available and favoured by kings Edward VII and George V. Through original research over more than a decade, the book brings to light new information placing the breed in England long before the French Revolution.
+The book spans the origins and changing employment of the breed over the years, in its first century possessed exclusively by the British nobility, later made more widely available and favoured by Kings Edward VII and George V. Through original research over more than a decade, the book brings to light new information placing the breed in England long before its supposed introduction at the time of the French Revolution.
 It concludes by offering an optimistic view of the breed’s future as a practical alternative, proven in performance and its unique characteristics, to English springer and cocker spaniels – for those not afraid to be different.

 After acquiring his first Clumber as a wild adolescent in 1975, the author turned him into the breed’s top field trial dog since the 1930s.
 James Darley is well known in field sports circles and has led the breed’s revival from the front, exposing his own dogs to competition at an ambitious level, over 40-plus years gaining many more field trial awards with many more Clumbers than any owner in the breed’s history.

 In 1984 he set up the Working Clumber Spaniel Society, now the world’s largest body dedicated to the breed.
 As founding secretary, his communications campaign for the breed’s rebirth as a working gundog was recognised for its exceptional effectiveness with a major award from the Institute of Public Relations.
 The society has enjoyed conspicuous success in its mission, and has benefited from having the Princess Royal, a working Clumber owner since 1990, as its president for more than 30 years.